xpandit/ai-agents-hack/challenge-1/README.md

 ### 2. GenAI Models
 These are the "brains" of the AI agent - the underlying technology that enables understanding and generating human-like responses.

-- **Large Language Models (LLMs)**: Foundation models like GPT-4, Claude, or Llama that provide reasoning capabilities.
+- **Large Language Models (LLMs)**: Foundation models like GPT-4, Mistral, or Llama that provide reasoning capabilities.
 These massive AI models have been trained on billions of text examples and can understand and generate human language.
 They're like the general knowledge and reasoning center of the agent.

 - **Small Language Models (SLMs)**: More focused, efficient models designed for specific tasks.
 While not as broadly capable as LLMs, they're faster and more resource-efficient for specialized functions, like a calculator that's excellent at math but doesn't need to write poetry.